Weather Update: Yellow Alert For Delhi, Orange Alert For Uttarakhand, More Rains Likely in UP | Key Points

-Indian Weather Latest Update: Amid heavy downpour in several cities in the country, the India Meteorological Department on Friday issued a yellow alert for rainfall in the national capital and cautioned the citizens about the same.
-The IMD also issued Orange Alert for Uttarakhand and predicted more rains for Uttar Pradesh.Also Read - As Non-Stop Rains Lash Delhi-NCR, Memes Flood Twitter.
-See Funniest Tweets Here
+Weather Today Latest Update: Amid heavy downpour in several cities in the country, the India Meteorological Department on Friday issued a yellow alert for rainfall in the national capital and cautioned the citizens about the same.
+The IMD also issued Orange Alert for Uttarakhand and predicted more rains for Uttar Pradesh.Also Read - Viral Video: Cab Driver Sings In Traffic Jam Amid Delhi Rains, Wins Hearts Online.
+Watch

 Yellow Alert in Delhi for Friday:

 The IMD issued yellow alert after Delhi and its adjacent areas witnessed torrential rainfall for a second consecutive day on Thursday alerting the citizens to be prepared for the next two-three days.
-Also Read - Delhi-NCR Rains LIVE: Waterlogging After Heavy Downpour Leads to Traffic Jams at Several Places
+Also Read - Noida Schools To Remain Shut On Saturday Also Due To Waterlogging, Flooding in Uttar Pradesh

 This heavy downpour resulted in waterlogging at very places in Delhi and the National Capital Region.
 The water logging and heavy rainfall had further brought the transport life in the city to a halt and resulted in massive traffic jams across several places in the region.
-Also Read - Delhi-NCR Rains: 8 Things You Should Always Have Other Than An Umbrella
+Also Read - As Non-Stop Rains Lash Delhi-NCR, Memes Flood Twitter.
+See Funniest Tweets Here

 Orange alert for Uttarakhand